-- -ip a.b.c.d where 0 <= a,b,c,d <= 255 - -hostname The device's host name - -comment Additional information regarding the device. - Description The descriptive name of the device (informational only). - -model The device's model (such as 2620). - -vendor The device's vendor (such as Cisco). - -domain A fully qualified domain name. - -serial The device's serial number. - -asset The device's asset tag. - -location The device's location. - -unmanaged 0: Mark this device as managed by NCM.
-1: Mark this device to be unmanaged by NCM. - -nopoll 0: Mark this device to be polled for changes.
-1: Mark this device as not to be polled for changes. - -consoleip a.b.c.d where 0 <= a,b,c,d <= 255 - -consoleport The port number - -tftpserverip a.b.c.d where 0 <= a,b,c,d <= 255 - -natip a.b.c.d where 0 <= a,b,c,d <= 255 - -useconsoleserver True, if the device uses a console server.
-False, if the device does not.
+- -ip a.b.c.d where 0 <= a,b,c,d <= 255.
+You may optionally prefix the IP with SITE: where SITE is the name of the Site the device will be put in. - -hostname The device's host name - -comment Additional information regarding the device. - -description The descriptive name of the device (informational only). - -model The device's model (such as 2620).

+- -vendor The device's vendor (such as Cisco). - -domain A fully qualified domain name (such as www.google.com). - -serial The device's serial number. - -asset The device's asset tag. - -location The device's location. - -unmanaged 0: Mark this device as managed by the system.
+1: Mark this device to be unmanaged by the system. - -nopoll 0: Mark this device to be polled for changes.
+1: Mark this device as not to be polled for changes. - -consoleip a.b.c.d where 0 <= a,b,c,d <= 255 - -consoleport The port number - -tftpserverip a.b.c.d where 0 <= a,b,c,d <= 255 - -natip a.b.c.d where 0 <= a,b,c,d <= 255 - -useconsoleserver true, if the device uses a console server. false, if the device does not.
 If this option is not provided, it is assumed that the device does not use a console server. - -accessmethods A comma-separated list of access methods, or "none".
-The set of access methods: {telnet, ssh, SCP, FTP, TFTP, SNMP}.
-If this option is not provided, NCM tries all access methods when attempting to connect to the device.
+The set of access methods: {telnet, ssh, rlogin, SCP, FTP, TFTP, SNMP, snnp_noauthnopriv, snmp_authnopriv, snmp_authpriv}.
+If this option is not provided, the system will try all access methods when attempting to connect to the device. - -hierarchylayer This device attribute is used in diagramming.
+When you config a network diagram, you can select which hierarchy layers on which to filter.
+Valid values include: (core, distribution, access, edge and "layer not set").